LDonn32/principles_of_data_analytics/README.md

 Student ID: G00472977
 Contact Email: G00472977@atu.ie

+## TO DO -

+Tidy up Task 3 and Task 9 references.
+Task 3's code could be cleaner, look back over it, looks like I did the medium twice, two different ways.

+Go over the read me and see if anything else can add, maybe about cloning the repository to run the programs

 ## Introduction

 This repository holds weekly tasks for the Principles of Data Analytics Module for the Higher Diploma in Computer Science in Data Anayltics course, ATU.